The term Art Nouveau has a good ring to it. Art Nouveau is considered hip, nostalgic, creative and colourful.

 Art Nouveau expresses itself differently in every country, in every city, with every artist.
-In western and southern Europe, curved, fanciful or even overstated forms were popular; in eastern and northern Europe, it was often more abstract, austere and geometric.
+In western and southern Europe, curved or fanciful forms were popular; in eastern and northern Europe, it was often more abstract and austere.

 There is thus a world of difference between the designs created by Antoni Gaudí in Barcelona, Victor Horta in Brussels or Charles Rennie Mackintosh in Glasgow:

-The totally modern notion: “Everyone is their own artist!”
+The totally modern notion: “Be your own artist!”

 The artists – and female artists – of Art Nouveau wanted to overcome the endless copying of other styles (the “Historicism”) of the 19th century, that is, retro styles, such as Neo-Gothic, Neo-Renaissance, Neo-Baroque, etc. (By the way, if you want to know exactly what these historical styles were like, you just need to look at a 10-, 20-, 50- or 100-euro banknote!)

-The visionaries of Art Nouveau wanted to transport art and beauty into life, into homes, into everyday life.
-Their ideal: a fully-styled, “synthesized artwork” („Gesamtkunstwerk”) – from sofa cushions to urban planning, as it was later described.
+Art Nouveau means: Art does not only belong to the museum.
+Art should come to life.
+Beauty should come into everyday life!
+The ideal: a fully-styled, “synthesized artwork” („Gesamtkunstwerk”) – from sofa cushions to urban planning, as it was later described.
 For this reason, painting did not play a very significant role in Art Nouveau – with the exception of the work of two famous artists: Gustav Klimt and Edvard Munch.